i-rus/unit-test/README.md

-# unit-test
-Basic C++ Unit Test Framework
+# Basic C++ Unit Test Framework

+Way back in 1949, computing pioneer Maurice Wilkes said "I can remember the exact instant when I realized that a large part of my life from then on was going to be spent in finding mistakes in my own programs."
+Many of us had  similar realizations.
+This unit test framework is my attempt at reducing the time spent debugging, while also reducing the number of bugs in the code.

-## Goals
+## Features
-- Code only, no heavy framework required.
-Consists of only two files.
+- Code only, compiled in your application.
+Just add UnitTest.cpp to your project.
-- Available when you need it, remove with one #define
+- Available when you need it, remove with one #define.
+- Dead-simple to use.
+- Usable in Windows, Linux, or embedded projects.
-- Dead-simple to use
+- Free to use in commercial or open source projects (MIT license).

 ## Adding unit testing to a C++ class in three easy steps

-**Step 1:** Include UnitTest.h and UnitTest.cpp in your project.
-Add a unit test function to the class definition:
+**Step 1:** Add a unit test function to the class definition:

 <pre>class ClassToBeTested
 {